bamboo-foo/sugar/README.md

+!
+If testing, always use npm start in the root folder(built for cross platform devving).
+Nodemon may work initially but problems can occur if changes are made

 ☐ App Title: Contains a description of what the app does and optional background info.

 ☐ Screenshot(s): A screenshot of your app's landing page and any other screenshots of interest.